Independent Site Remediation

 - Protocol 17 – Requirements for Notifications of Independent Remediation and Offsite Migration (PDF)

-The Ministry of Environment & Climate Change Strategy must be notified of all independent remediation activities.
-It’s not enough to just submit a site profile at the start of the remediation process or a Certificate of Compliance application after remediation is completed.
+The B.C. government must be notified of all independent remediation activities.
+It’s not enough to submit a site profile at the start of the remediation process, or a Certificate of Compliance application after remediation is completed.
 Official notification must be given within three days of starting any independent remediation activity and 90 days of completing independent remediation.

-Any person undertaking remediation must notify the Ministry – this could be the site owner, the Approved Professional or an independent third party (i.e., a company hired to remove a residential heating oil tank and manage any incidental waste).
+Any person undertaking remediation must provide notification – this could be the site owner, the Approved Professional or an independent third party (i.e., a company hired to remove a residential heating oil tank and manage any incidental waste).